seanreed1111/DEV-NEW-PYTHON-PRECOURSE/diagnostic/150-convertObjectToList2.md

         pattern = re.compile(r'\.values')
         source = inspect.getsource(main.getAllValues)
         self.assertIsNone(pattern.search(source),
-        msg = 'should not call the "keys" method on the input dictionary in the function body')
+        msg = 'should not call the "values" method on the input dictionary in the function body')

 ```